 Because of the ubiquity of phones today, most people turn to their phones and the internet for information.
 Social media has also given them the opportunity to create digital personas and live their entire lives on the internet.

 That’s what we really mean when we say we live in a digital age.
-In this age, print media is becoming less and less prominent.
+In the digital age, print media is becoming less and less prominent.
 We are now turning to such things as online magazines, resources, eBooks and blogs for our daily fix of content.

 The question is how do you survive as a writer in the digital age?